marbl/MetagenomeScope/README.md

 they are).

-The following command produces a TSV file named `stats.tsv` summarizing all components of an assembly graph:
+The following command produces a TSV file named `stats.tsv` summarizing all components (no matter how large) of an assembly graph:

 ```
 mgsc -i graph.gfa -os stats.tsv -maxn 0 -maxe 0
 ```
 </details>

 ## Details